redux-autoform/redux-autoform/readme.md

 import moment from 'moment';
 import numbro from 'numbro';
  // import the localizers
- import { momentLocalizer, numbroLocalizer } from '../../src/lib/localization/momentDateLocalizer';
+ import { momentLocalizer, numbroLocalizer } from 'redux-autoform';
 // if you are using react-widgets, which is used by default on the standard factories, you need to import it's localizer too: import reactWidgetsMomentLocalizer from 'react-widgets/lib/localizers/moment';
 // set up the localizers